US Debt Ceiling Looms Over Biden’s Foreign Trips

 Last year the Quad launched the Indo-Pacific Partnership for Maritime Domain Awareness, aiming to improve partners’ ability to protect their waters and resources and deter illicit Chinese maritime activities.

-Australian media is reporting that Albanese has invited Biden to speak in front of the parliament in Canberra.
+Australian media is reporting that Prime Minister Albanese has invited Biden to speak in front of the parliament in Canberra.
 The White House has not said whether Biden will accept.